 Did you know that vertical images are the most appealing on Pinterest?

 Take a look at this example of a board of images on Pinterest.
 The vertical images stand out way more than the horizontal pictures.
 In a webinar with Cynthia Sanchez, she discussed the importance of having vertical images when choosing what specific images to pin.
 Vertical photos are more likely to be noticed by the audience, and the image needs to be at least 735 pixels wide so that it fills up all the space after it’s been clicked on.

 Use Text in your Images

 You will find that quite a few pins on Pinterest that have text on the images.
-The reason why images have text on them is because every board is filled with a bunch of images, and it’s hard for your audience to know what your pin is about without actually clicking on the pin itself.
-Including text in the image will give the audience an idea what the pin is about.
-As a hotelier, each of your hotels must offer something about it’s location.
+The reason why photographs have writing on them is that every board is filled with a bunch of pictures, and it’s hard for your audience to know what your pin is about without actually clicking on the pin itself.
+Including text in the image will give the audience an idea of what the pin is about.
+As a hotelier, each of your hotels must offer something about its location.
 So in this example, a hotel in Los Angeles would pin about specific places to eat and visit in the area.
-All of these images have text included which makes it easier for the audience to see when they are browsing through your board.
+All of these images have text included.
+This makes it easier for the audience to see when they are browsing through your board.
 Each of these pins would provide valuable information for anyone planning on staying at your hotel or visiting the location anytime soon.

-Last but not least, adding keywords into your boards and description for your pins could really make a difference in your strategy.
-For hoteliers, keywords that might be useful would include hotels in Los Angeles or things to do in Los Angeles for example.
-Including certain keywords like that could help your desired audience find your content more easier.
+Last but not least, adding keywords into your boards and descriptions for your pins could make a difference in your strategy.
+For hoteliers, keywords that might be useful would include hotels in Los Angeles or things to do in Los Angeles, for example.
+Including specific keywords like that could help your desired audience find your content easier.